 The global maximum TX power can be set with the

-gecko_cmd_system_set_tx_power(int16 max_power) API command.
+sl_bt_system_set_tx_power(int16_t min_power, int16_t max_power, int16_t * set_min, int16_t * set_max ) API command.
 The unit of the TX power is 0.1 dBm.
 To ensure safe functioning, suspend radio operations for a short time while changing the TX power.
-For example, to set 2.3 dBm maximum TX power, use the following commands:
+For example, to set 2.3 dBm maximum TX power and 0 dBm minimum TX power, use the following commands:

 Note that, although you can set the TX power with 0.1 dBm granularity, the low power PA cannot be set to arbitrary TX levels – there are discrete power levels you can use.
-The set value is provided in the return value of the
+The set values are provided by the variables pointed to, by their arguments

-gecko_cmd_system_set_tx_power() function.
-Always check this value because it can be much lower than the TX power you want to set.
+set_max.
+Always check these values because it can be much higher/lower than the TX power you want to set.

-By default, all radio operation use the global maximum TX power provided there are no other constraints.
+On the other hand, by default, all radio operations use the global maximum TX power provided there are no other constraints.
 The possible constraints are discussed in the following sections.

 TX Power for Data Packets

-AFH can be enabled in Silicon Labs Bluetooth stack since Bluetooth SDK v2.9, see the following article: Adaptive Frequency Hopping.
+AFH can be enabled by installing the AFH software component in your project.
+For more information, see Adaptive Frequency Hopping.
 If AFH is enabled, the Bluetooth stack automatically controls the TX power.
-If 15 or more channels are available, the TX power of data packets is set to the global maximum, which cannot be more than +20 dBm.
-If less than 15 channels are available, then the TX power is set to the minimum of the global maximum TX power and +10 dBm.
-If AFH is disabled, then the TX power is set to the minimum of the global maximum TX power and +10 dBm.
+If 15 or more channels are available, TX power of data packets is set to the global maximum, which cannot be more than +20 dBm.
+If less than 15 channels are available, TX power is set to the minimum of the global maximum TX power and +10 dBm.
+If AFH is disabled, TX power is set to the minimum of the global maximum TX power and +10 dBm.

 RF Path Compensation

-The TX power set in the stack is the output power of the PA (power amplifier).
+The TX power set in the stack is the output power of the Power Amplifier (PA).
 However, your signal may suffer some loss along the RF path, meaning that the actually radiated power is less than the power you set.
-Before Bluetooth SDK v2.9, you can compensate this loss by settings higher power in your SW.
-For example, if your hardware has 3 dB loss until the antenna, you can set 13 dBm in your SW, which results in 10 dBm radiated power.

 Since Bluetooth SDK v2.9, the stack automatically controls the TX power according to the AFH settings.
 Consequently, it needs to know how much loss your RF path introduces.
-For example, if you have 3 dB loss, set this in the gecko_configuration structure in units of 0.1 dB:
+The RF path loss can be set in the configuration of the Bluetooth Core software component with 0.1 dBm granularity.
+For example, if you have a 3 dB loss, set the following in the configuration.

-where the negative number means loss (and positive number means gain).
+The negative number means loss and positive number means gain.
 If you set +5 dBm with

 TX Power for Advertisement Packets